A Jefferson Peace Medal

 Reverse side (right) "Peace and Friendship"

 or many decades before the American Revolution, the instruments of diplomacy that the rulers of civilized nations had relied on in dealing with the native occupants of the lands they claimed, were gifts of flags; printed certificates called commissions or paroles; clothing such as cloaks, blankets or military dress uniforms; engraved silver pipes and silver-headed canes; silver gorgets (small decorative breastplates); and medals.
-By far the most important were the gifts called "peace medals" because the giving and the receiving of the token signified an understanding that the parties would maintain peaceable relationships with one another and with their neighbors, in the interest of free and profitable — to the foreigners, at least — commerce.
-Indians also were led to believe that a medal was a guarantee of the giver's military support against their rivals and enemies.
+By far the most important were the gifts called "peace medals," because the giving and the receiving of the token signified an understanding that the parties would maintain peaceable relationships with one another and with their neighbors, in the interest of free and profitable commerce, at least to the foreigners instead of their foreign competitors.
+Some Indians tended to believe that a medal was a guarantee of the giver's military support against their own native rivals and enemies.

 The symbolism of the king's or president's likeness, and of the images on the reverse, were powerful in themselves, but to recipients without written languages, the representations of words undoubtedly bore the potency of "strong medicine."
 Yet in the latter regard, American peace medals were far simpler and more direct than contemporary British or Spanish medals.